Published byDr. Rosa Ma. Montezuma : February 6, 2026.

 - ✅ Accessible medical history and digital photos: you know what they did to you, what materials they used, and who treated you.

-- ✅ Financing and price transparency: clear ranges, payment options and, if applicable, work with insurance or agreements.
+- ✅ Financing and price transparency: clear ranges, payment options and, if applicable, working with insurance or agreements.

 Protocols checklist